mchammer91/csharp-generics/WiredBrainCoffee.StorageApp/Repositories/RepositoryReadMe.md

 Creating `ListRepository<T>` and `SqlRepository<T>` classes to inherit from `IRepository<T>`.
 This way, `Program.cs` can use the `IRepository` interface in its arguments list to adhere to the Dependency Inversion Principle, which states that components should depend on abstractions rather than implementations.
 This also aligns with Ardalis's blog post [Interfaces Describe What - Implementations Describe How](https://ardalis.com/interfaces-describe-what-implementations-describe-how/).

+Generic type parameters of interfaces are invariant by default.
+This means that a less-specific type argument can't be used where one is required.
+You can make the generic type parameter covariant by using the `out` keyword like so: `IInterface<out T>`.
+This will allow all properties and methods which return `T` to be covariant.
+However, this will break any properties or methods which use `T` as an argument, because they _must_ be contravariant, meaning they CAN'T use a less specific type than the one specified.
+In order to get around this, you can create a separate interface specifically for retrieving values that can use the covariant generic type parameter.

+Covariance: allowing less or equally specific type to be used than actual implementation.
+Contravariance: requiring more or equally specific type to be used than actual implementation.

+Example: `IEnumerable<T>` uses a covariant type parameter: https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.ienumerable-1#definition